kunyora/kunyora-website/docs/getting_started.md

 # What's Next?

-Congratulations,you have successfully installed kunyora.
+Congratulations, you have successfully installed kunyora.
 What follows are getting acquinted with the rudiments of the library.
-If you are curious to learn more about the library then check this out [Quick tutorial section](quick_tutorial.md)
+If you are curious to learn more about the library then check this out the [Quick tutorial section](quick_tutorial.md)